 Unfortunately this interpretation of Armide as a young man does not always fit the text of the opera, especially in the scene where Hidraot (her uncle) advises Armide to find a husband.
 This is illogical if Armide is a man, unless you assume there was such a thing as same-sex marriage in Damascus back in the 11th century.

 Like most people who watch early operas, I sometimes get muddled about which of the stories come from Orlando furioso by Ludovico Ariosto (1474-1533) and which come from La Gerusalemme liberata (Jerusalem Delivered) by Torquato Tasso (1544-1595).
-Both of these are sprawling epic poems, in Italian, with dozens or hundreds of characters and sub-plots, set in the First Crusade of the early Middle Ages with glorious Christian knights battling infidels and sorceresses in faraway countries.
+Both of these are sprawling epic poems, in Italian, with dozens or hundreds of characters and sub-plots, set either in the reign of Charlemagne (Ariosto) or in the First Crusade of the early Middle Ages (Tasso) with glorious Christian knights battling infidels and sorceresses in faraway countries.
 From a 21st century point of view I suppose it doesn’t make much difference which of the stories come from which poem, but just for the record, Armide is from Tasso’s La Gerusalemme liberata whereas Alcina (which I saw the next evening) is from Ariosto’s Orlando furioso.